Sunday 17 January 2010

 Get Carter (1971)

-he is a british icon, presentation of britishess) It also presents a lost britian, whose families are affected by the evils of modernity and struggles of the lower classes feeding off ecahother to stay alive. (this is what Ken Loach is interested in too.)
+this film is similiar to SNSM in it's presentation of Britian. (micheal caine is also used in this-he is a british icon, presentation of britishess) It also presents a lost britian, whose families are affected by the evils of modernity and struggles of the lower classes feeding off ecahother to stay alive. (this is what Ken Loach is interested in too.)
 It however, does have a strong good vs evil theme and a strong family image-although this is shot down by the ending.
 The grimy lives of lower class and realism of working life is again a represntation of british crime and corruption, and the darkness of trying to follow ideolgies.

 Bend it Like Beckham